disqontrol/disqontrol/README.md

 Disqontrol answers these questions for you and helps you implement a robust job queue in your application, while giving you enough flexibility to configure everything to your particular needs.

-### Terminology

-If you dive into the world of queues, one thing becomes immediately apparent.
-The terminology is all over the place.
-General message queues tend to talk about Publishers, Subscribers and Messages while job queues tend to use Producers, Consumers and Jobs (or Tasks).
-Some libraries don't distinguish the long-running process listening to the queue from the code working on one particular job and talk about Workers spawning child Workers.
-And yet others make up their own unique names and call Producers "Dispatchers".

-It's chaos.

-We have thought long and hard about the terminology and tried to make it as clear as possible.
-We have taken into account how others, especially Disque, use the words.

-`Job` is anything you need to identify the work you need to do.
-It can be a simple integer ID or a whole array of data.
-`Queue` is a channel on which `Jobs` of a particular type are published.
-E.g.
-'email-registration' or 'avatar-resize'.
-It can also mean the whole of Disque.
-`Producer` is a class or a command you use in your application to add jobs to the queue for later processing.
-`Consumer` is a long-running process that listens to one or more queues, fetches jobs from them, calls workers and decides what to do with failed jobs.
-`Worker` is the code that receives the job and does the actual work.
-A worker can be PHP code called directly by the `Consumer`, a console command or a service listening for HTTP calls (e.g. a REST API).
-`Supervisor` is the top level command that ties it all together.
-It loads the configuration and starts all `Consumers` as needed.

-These are the basic terms you need to use Disqontrol.
-Inside Disqontrol there are a few more terms that will be explained where needed.

 ### Why Disque?